Pacing & schedule

 - Set the weight.

-- Under Schedule, set the start and end dates.
+- Under Schedule, set the start and end dates, or select an existing schedule to copy from the Schedule dropdown box.

 - Set the impression quota.